zenstackhq/zenstack-docs/docs/sample-catalog.md

 - **Simple Blog App**

     This series is for those who want to quickly understand the structure of a project using ZenStack, without the burden of comprehending a complex application.
 These samples are used in the [Quick Start](/docs/category/quick-start) guides.

+### Schema Samples

+The [sample repo](https://github.com/zenstackhq/authz-modeling-samples) includes the following patterns:

+- ACL
+- RBAC
+- ABAC
+- Multi-Tenancy

+You can use [this blog post](https://zenstack.dev/blog/model-authz) as an introduction.

 ### Multi-Tenant Todo Samples